chenyu-ui/INF6027-project/README.md

 ## R Code

-The core analysis and visualization steps are encapsulated in the R script below:
+The core analysis and visualization steps are encapsulated in the instructions.

 This script includes:
 - Data import and cleaning